City-of-Helsinki/wp-resilient-logger/README.md

 WP Resilient Logger overrides selected WSAL settings with predefined values.
 The overrides are defined in `Sources\WSAL\Settings\WSALForcedSettings`.

+By default all but defined WSAL events are logged.
+The excluded events are defined in `Sources\WSAL\Settings\WSALDisabledAlerts`.
+Site administrators cannot enable or disable logged events in the site dashboard.

 Available configuration constants for `wp-config.php`

 ```php